-Doctors should always be cognisant of a patient’s privacy and dignity.
-In addition, it is imperative that clinicians are aware of their obligations surrounding physical and intimate examinations.
-Initially, the doctor should consider what each patient may regard as an intimate examination.
-Naturally, this will differ from patient to patient.
+Doctors should always be aware of maintaining the privacy and dignity of the patient, especially when undertaking physical and intimate examinations.
+The doctor should consider what each patient may regard as an intimate examination, naturally, this will differ from patient to patient.
 Similarly, if a patient is vulnerable in any way, it may be appropriate for the doctor to offer a chaperone.
+A chaperone can prove important should a clinician face allegations of impropriety.

 There are two considerations in having a chaperone to assist during intimate examinations:

-• 2. the protection of the doctor from allegations of impropriety.
+- the protection of the doctor from allegations of impropriety.

 The General Medical Council provides guidance on the use of chaperones in “Intimate examinations and chaperones”.